part three: perception

 Are we not proud of inventors?
 Are we not happy for their accomplishment and how they are rewarded for their investment?
 A government can strike committees and draft recommendations, but society has to buy into and support the patent system to retain innovation.
 We are trying to move away from what is in the ground to what is from our mind.
 Patents are central to quantifying these efforts.

-Without a pool of makers, particularly in knowledge based industries, Canada can benefit from “non-makers” to own and protect Canadian innovation.
+Without a pool of makers, particularly in knowledge based industries, Canada can benefit from “non-makers” owning and protecting Canadian innovation.
 If we want private capital to step up to the plate, as I discussed in Part I, we can not ridicule them because they do not make.
 Our perception has to change.
 We have to have faith in and support ourselves.
 We have to look to the end ultimate goal of wealth creation within Canada, for Canadians.